Fallout 4 mods

 If you really want to change your game, check out our guide to the best Fallout 4 mods.

-The best Fallout 4 cheats and console commands can make you giant and invincible, and give you access to every item in the game.
-By pressing the tilde button in-game (~), you can unlock the console, a gateway that lets you give yourself superpowers, spawn weapons and monsters, change your stats and attributes, speed up time, and complete the game with one tap of the Enter key.
+The best Fallout 4 cheats and console commands can make you invincible and let you summon any item or NPC to your vicinity.
+By pressing the tilde key (~), you can unlock the console, a gateway that lets you give yourself superpowers, spawn weapons and monsters, change your stats and attributes, speed up time, and complete the game with one tap of the Enter key.

 Simply activate the console in-game, type the command you want, press enter and then close the console again and watch your command take effect.
 If the tilde button (left of the 1 key) doesn't work, try the apostrophe key.
 It seems to vary depending on the nationality of your keyboard settings.